r57zone/ProtonShell/README.md

 The callback receives a JSON response from ProtonShell.

-For detailed parameters, options and response formats, see the examples in `index.html`.
+For detailed parameters, options, and response formats, see the examples in `index.html`.

 ## Debug mode
 For fast debugging you can enable a special mode in which the following is available: resizing, changing User agent, clearing all data.
 To enable it, change the `Debug` parameter to `1`.